pnhogan/speciesfilegroup.github.io/_posts/2023-08-01-ecn-mgmt-workshop.md

 # Concluding Statements

+The Entomological Collections Management Workshop hosted by ECN has provided an invaluable source of knowledge for students, collections managers, and entomologists.
+By providing an option for virtual attendance, this workshop further allowed the dissemination of curatorial knowledge to many interested individuals who were unable to travel to Cleveland, making this workshop more equitable and inclusive for the broader natural history community.
+We believe the main goal of this workshop, to preemptively provide us with the tools and information necessary for avoiding costly mistakes from naive trial and error, was accomplished.

-The entomological community has demonstrated (at least successfully to us) that proper curatorial procedures are a necessity in preserving our ability to view this planet's historical biological diversity.
+The entomological community has demonstrated (at the very least successfully to us) that proper curatorial procedures are a necessity in preserving our ability to view this planet's historical biological diversity.
 The presence of a species recorded through a specimen at a particular location and time tells the world plenty in terms of that species' evolutionary history and potentially its ecological interactions.
 But, the ability of museum curators to preserve and provide the data associated with that specimen _means the difference between_ a specimen tucked away, never seeing the light of day again, losing scientific value, and a specimen whose value is recognized by the scientific community, with data and related human expertise shared via a relational database, and whose exoskeleton is preserved for future generations to research.